Last Updated on December 1, 2023 by Rose Morah

 - Equipment used with the Leaf Spy.

 - How to use the Leaf Spy.

 - What information you should expect to get from the Leaf Spy app?

 - The best way to use the Leaf Spy.

 Equipment used with the Leaf Spy

-There are two key things that you will need when you want to use the Leaf Spy.
-They include;
+The following are two key things you will need when you want to use the Leaf Spy:

 - OBD-II dongle.

 To access the vehicle’s computer through the Leaf Spy, you need to have an Onboard Diagnostic Tool (OBD-II) dongle.

 Its main function is to act as the medium that feeds you information from the vehicle’s computer system through the Leaf Spy app on your smartphone.